 Yes, use the Tacking Routes button (upper left corner of screen) to make waypoints -- either a single waypoint, or a route with multiple waypoints.
-This is the method in v.
-5.6.1 and newer.
-Earlier versions used a button labelled Drop Pin (upper right) to save a waypoint.
-After placing a pin, a new button appeared on the top bar appear called Set Waypoint, to save it.
-Waypoints could be named with the Waypoints button (top left).
-But since March 2015, rather than just specifying a single waypoint, you can set a Tacking Route and see your optimal tacks as you move through a series waypoints, as in this screenshot.
+On both Android and iOS you can set a Tacking Route and see your optimal tacks as you move through a series waypoints, as in this screenshot.
 You can also paste in a list of lat/long coordinates to create a Tacking Route.

 Yes.
 The most useful thing with all of the different platforms that SailTimer has run on has always been planning out the tacking route before you cast off.
 You have to be moving to use VMG (Velocity Made Good) or telltales on your sails.
 But with the SailTimer app, just enter the wind direction, wind speed and a waypoint, to see how long it would take to sail to different possible destinations, and the optimal tacks to get there.

-Yes, this may be an inexpensive way to get wind data into the app to calculate tacking results, if you already have a legacy anemometer in an onboard network.
-(Although the wireless SailTimer Wind Instrument may be more cost-effective if you still need to buy a multiplexer.)
-There is an in-app purchase in Input\Setup\Onboard Network that allows you to receive wind data using wifi (UDP) with the MWV sentence in NMEA 0183 format.
+Yes, on iOS (but not Android) this may be an inexpensive way to get wind data into the app to calculate tacking results, if you already have a legacy anemometer in an onboard network.
+(Although updating to the wireless SailTimer Wind Instrument RB™ may be more cost-effective if you still need to buy a multiplexer to transmit on wifi.)
+In the iOS app there is an in-app purchase in Input\Setup\Onboard Network that allows you to receive wind data using wifi (UDP) with the MWV sentence in NMEA 0183 format.
 You may be able to transmit this from a GPS chartplotter with wifi, a computer running a chartplotter program, or the NMEA multiplexer from Digital Yacht.
 The SailTimer app (and CE) can also now receive wind data in UDP wifi transmissions from the iKommunicate device, which can receive and convert between NMEA 2000, 0183 and Signal K formats.

 The app is currently not compatable with multiplexers from DMK, Shipmodul or Brookhouse.
 With the DMK Box, the reason appears to be that with our wireless anemometers, the app is the server and the wireless sensor is the client, but that the DMK Box may also be set up as the server.
 With Shipmodul, the Miniplex uses an IP address that is different than the one expected by the SailTimer app (or Charts Edition).
 But there may be a workaround...
 If you are having trouble connecting through a wifi multiplexer and have a wifi router on board, you may be able to send wind data to the app through the router instead.